 To resolve this, do one of the following:

-- Click No to the message then issue a refund for the credit note and record the invoice as paid.
+- Click No. Issue a refund for the credit note and record the invoice as paid.
 The refund and payment are included on the VAT Return ensuring the difference is included.
-Your bank balance doesn’t change as the refund and receipt are for the same value and cancel each other.
+Your bank balance doesn’t change as the refund and receipt are for the same value and cancel each other out.

 - Unallocate the original receipt and invoice.
 You can then allocate the credit note to the original invoice and the receipt becomes a payment on account which you can allocate to the new invoice.